hand-blown glass, 14" tall

 He is drawn to the social, team-working aspects of glass.
 David loves to share his passion and observe the wonder and excitement of his workshop guests experiencing glassblowing for the first time.

 David moved to Maine in 2003 to pursue his lifelong dream of becoming a full time glassblower.
 David has continued to expand his craft learning from other world wide masters.
 His work can be found in major collections, galleries, and shops around the country.
-David offers classes and private instruction at his beautiful home-studio in Montville, Maine.
+David offers classes and private instruction through Waterfall Arts in Belfast, Maine.